Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

 \begin{proposition} Let $\F$ be either $\Dr$ or $\Cinf$, and $P$ a submodule of $A^k$.
-Then $\ker_\F(P)$ is strongly autonomous if and only if it is a finite dimensional $\mathbb{C}$-vector subspace of $\F^k$. \end{proposition} Proof: Suppose $\ker_\F(P)$ is strongly autonomous, so that its characteristic variety $\mathcal{V}(\frak{i}_k(P))$ is a finite set of points.
-Hence the ideal of this variety, which is the radical of of $\frak{i}_k(P)$, is a finite intersection of maximal ideals.
-The exponential solutions of $\sqrt{\frak{i}_k(P)}$ are then the union of the exponential solutions corresponding to each of these maximal ideals, and this spans a finite dimensional $\mathbb{C}$-vector space.
-By the theorem of Malgrange quoted in the remark after Theorem 1.2, this space is equal to $\ker_\F(\sqrt{\frak{i}_k(P)})$.
+Then $\ker_\F(P)$ is strongly autonomous if and only if its characteristic variety has dimension 0. \end{proposition} Proof: Suppose that the characteristic variety $\mathcal{V}(\frak{i}_k(P))$ of $\ker_\F(P)$ is a finite set of points.
+Then the ideal of this variety, which is the radical of of $\frak{i}_k(P)$, is a finite intersection of maximal ideals.
+The exponential solutions of $\sqrt{\frak{i}_k(P)}$ are the exponential solutions corresponding to each of these maximal ideals, and these span a finite dimensional $\mathbb{C}$-vector space, namely $\ker_\F(\sqrt{\frak{i}_k(P)})$ (by the theorem of Malgrange quoted in Remark 2.4).
 By the above corollary, $\ker_\F(\frak{i}_k(P))$ is also finite dimensional.

 Suppose that $\frak{i}_k(P) = (a_1(x), \ldots ,a_r(x))$.
-Then every component of an element $f = (f_1 , \ldots , f_k)$ in $\ker_\F(P)$ is also a homogenous solution of $a_i(\del), i = 1, \ldots ,r$, and hence belongs to $\ker_\F(\frak{i}_k(P))$.
+Then every component of an element $f = (f_1 , \ldots , f_k)$ in $\ker_\F(P)$ is also a homogenous solution of $a_i(D), i = 1, \ldots ,r$, and hence belongs to $\ker_\F(\frak{i}_k(P))$.
 It follows that $\ker_\F(P)$ is finite dimensional as well.